hzqst/MetaHookSv/Renderer.md

 ### Keyvalues

 `basetexture` is the name of basetexture of water to control, `*` is for wildcard (only suffix wildcard supported). for example `"basetexture" "!radio"` or `"basetexture" "!toxi*"`

-`disablewater` disables water shader entirely for water with specified `basetexture`. for example `"disablewater" "1"`

 `normalmap` is the path to the normalmap for turbulence effect. for example `"normalmap" "renderer/texture/water_normalmap.tga"`